 Point.me goes as far as guiding customers with a step-by-step process of transferring credit card points to miles and scoring a coveted award seat.
 After following the detailed instructions, we have secured our ticket from JFK to FRA on Singapore Airlines.

-The Point.me self-search tool isn’t free, but it’s not very pricey, either.
-You can get a day pass for $5 or pay $129 for an annual membership.
+The Point.me self-search tool offers day passes for $5, monthly memberships for $12, and annual memberships for $129 (that’s a $15 discount when you pay for the year all at once).
 If the process starts feeling more overwhelming than exciting but you still want to maximize your current points balance for primo award seats, Point.me also offers a full-service concierge booking service.
 A Point.me consultant will handle every aspect of your award booking (starting from $200).

 At no extra cost, members can also sync their accounts between Point.me and AwardWallet.
 For those unfamiliar, AwardWallet is a site for keeping track of all your points and miles in one place.
 By syncing the two, Point.me can give a greater indication of which award seats are within reach, based on your balances.